Lonely Days: Release

 In the United States, Atco released "Lonely Days" on 6 November 1970.
 As in other territories, "Man for All Seasons", also taken from 2 Years On, featured as the B-side.
 Atco also issued a promotional single featuring the mono and stereo mixes on the disc's respective sides.
 A music video of the song was made following the release of the song.
 The first scene features Maurice playing a Fender Malibu acoustic guitar and sitting next to the window.
 The second scene features Barry walking his dog in a London park and the third scene features Robin showing loneliness and wanting to go outside driving his car.

 The Bee Gees performed "Lonely Days" on The Tonight Show Starring Johnny Carson, The Johnny Cash Show, The Dick Cavett Show and The Ed Sullivan Show.
 On their performance of this song in The Andy Williams Show, they also performed "Man for All Seasons".

 Reception

 Cash Box described the song as a "slow building ballad [which] aims at the creation of atmosphere before it breaks into its chant-like body."
+Record World said that the song "goes through several engrossing changes which should keep listeners (and buyers) on their toes."